Badi

 Mechanical properties

-• Widely used in northern Europe for outdoor Decking.
+• Widely used in Northern Europe for exterior decking.